Donate now

 Population-based epidemiology

-• Prognostic models of head and neck cancer with genomic markers
+• Prognostic models of oral cancer with genomic markers

-• Factors affecting delays in diagnosis of head and neck cancer
+• Patient and health-care factors affecting delays in diagnosis of oral cancer

-• Human leukocyte antigen (HLA) region associations with oral cancer risk
+• Genetic human leukocyte antigen (HLA) region associations with risk of oral cancer

 Team Composition

-Team Leaders/Coordinators: Dr Shama Virani (Scientist), Genomic Epidemiology Branch (GEM), IARC
+Team Leaders: Dr Shama Virani (Scientist), Genomic Epidemiology Branch (GEM), IARC

 Dr Andre Carvalho (Deputy Branch Head), Early Detection, Prevention, and Infections Branch (EPR), IARC